-Hydrops fetalis decribesis defined as excessive fluid accumulation or edema in at least two fetal compartments.
-Non-immune hydrops fetalis is the cause in more than 85% of cases, of which 15% have been reported to have a lymphatic related abnormality (1).
-In 20% of nonimmune hydrops fetalis cases the cause is not known.
-Lymphatic-related (non-immune) hydrops fetalis (LRHF) has been included in a subgroup of primary lymphedemas under the umbrella term Generalised Lymphatic Dysplasia (GLD) by Connell et al. (2).
+Hydrops fetalis is defined as excessive fluid accumulation or edema in at least 2 fetal compartments.
+Nonimmune hydrops fetalis is the cause in more than 85% of cases, of which 15% have been reported to have a lymphatic-related abnormality (1).
+In 20% of nonimmune hydrops fetalis cases, the cause is not known.
+Lymphaticrelated (nonimmune) hydrops fetalis (LRHF) has been included in a subgroup of primary lymphedemas under the umbrella term generalized lymphatic dysplasia (GLD) by Connell et al. (2).
 In this classification, GLD was defined as lymphedema associated with systemic or visceral involvement (including hydrops fetalis), even if the lymphedema was not widespread.
-The GLD group includes patients with a widespread developmental abnormality of the lymphatic system, often presenting prenatally with hydrothoraces or non-immune hydrops fetalis.
+The GLD group includes patients with a widespread developmental abnormality of the lymphatic system, often presenting prenatally with hydrothoraces or nonimmune hydrops fetalis.

-Hennekam syndrome (OMIM#235510) is an example of a GLD which is inherited in an autosomal recessive manner.
-Mutations in collagen and calcium binding EGF domain 1 (CCBE1) and FAT atypical cadherin 4 (FAT4) have been identified as causal (3-5).
+Hennekam syndrome (OMIM 235510) is an example of a GLD that is inherited in an autosomal recessive manner.
+Mutations in collagen and calcium binding EGF domains 1 (CCBE1) and FAT atypical cadherin 4 (FAT4) have been identified as causal (3-5).
 Another recessively inherited form of GLD with a high incidence of LRHF has recently been reported as caused by mutations in piezo-type mechanosensitive ion channel component 1 (PIEZO1) (6), adding to the genetic heterogeneity of the GLD group.

-We have recently ascertained two families with a history of non-immune hydrops and postnatal lymphatic dysfunction, but with a pattern suggestive of autosomal dominant inheritance, and with sporadic occurrence in one of the families.
-We have identified heterozygous inactivating mutations in the kinase domain of EPHB4 as causative for this condition.
-This suggests not only is LRHF/GLD genetically heterogeneous, but it should also be considered in both dominant and recessive forms.
-The importance of Ephb4 for lymphatic vascular development is further supported by analysis of a genetic mouse model with lymphatic endothelial specific deletion of Ephb4.
+We have recently ascertained 2 families with a history of nonimmune hydrops and postnatal lymphatic dysfunction, but with a pattern suggestive of autosomal dominant inheritance and with sporadic occurrence in one of the families.
+We have identified heterozygous inactivating mutations in the kinase domain of Eph receptor B4 (EPHB4) as causative for this condition.
+This suggests not only that LRHF/GLD is genetically heterogeneous, but also that it should be considered in both dominant and recessive forms.
+The importance of EPHB4 for lymphatic vascular development is further supported by analysis of a genetic mouse model with lymphatic endothelial-specific deletion of Ephb4.